omerwwazap/CTF-Resources/README.md

 # CTF-Resources

-Tools and Site list that i use in CTF.
-I Keep forgetting the tools :) So here we are.
-Will be Gitbook in the future
+Tools and Site lists that I use in CTFs because I Keep forgetting the tools :) So here we are.
+Also, this will be Gitbook in the future.

 **All of these tools are Online / Web Tools**